dahtah/imager/README.md

 ## Test pictures

-Imager ships with two test pictures and a video.
-One is a picture of parrots that comes from the [Kodak set](http://r0k.us/graphics/kodak/).
+Imager ships with three test pictures and a video.
+Two (parrots and boats) come from the [Kodak set](http://r0k.us/graphics/kodak/).
 Another is a sketch of birds by Leonardo, from Wikimedia.
 The test video comes from [xiph.org](https://media.xiph.org/video/derf/)'s collection.